DENTAL HEALTH AND ITS LINK TO CARDIOVASULAR HEALTH

 What Can I Do to Avoid Oral Health Issues?

-First is to go regularly to your dental provider, make sure they give you an ongoing treatment plan for any issues, and follow their plan.
-Make sure that the dental provider that you are seeing understands the risks you are concerned about and is not just addressing cosmetic and cleaning issues.
+First, go regularly to your dental provider, make sure they give you an ongoing treatment plan for any issues, and follow their plan.
+Make sure that the dental provider that you are seeing understands the risks you are concerned about beyond tooth issues.

-If you have concerns about disease that is present you should consider the OralDNA test to find pathogens that may be present.
-We have seen patients that have no obvious issues or new cavities that have significant levels of dangerous bacteria from damaged dental work or poor daily care.
+If you have concerns about oral disease, consider the OralDNA MyPeriopath test to find bad bacteria that may be present.
+We have seen patients that have no obvious issues or new cavities that have significant levels of dangerous bacteria in spite of their current plan.

-Treating and preventing inflammation in your mouth can actually lower your risk of heart attack and stroke.
+Treating and preventing inflammation in your mouth will lower your risk of heart attack and stroke.
 Something as simple as dental floss can save your life!

 Why is this not well known?
 Traditionally, dentists and doctors work in separate parts of the health care system.
 The Center for Prevention is collaborating with dentists to play a larger role in the overall health of their patients.